HS1110 is an introduction to medical terms for each body system

 contact your local or national organization for approval.

-for you.
 To register for this course online, go to

 For more information about the Health Information Technology